 All funding decisions are made by volunteers who also help refine our investment focus.
 Funding determinations are based on the priority of needs, a program's effectiveness and its ability to show measurable results.
 Grants are available to public and nonprofit organizations that meet the minimum standards for eligibility and can submit all required eligibility documentation.
 Program grants are not awarded for capital projects.

-APPLY FOR A BASIC NEEDS PROGRAM GRANT
+INTERESTED IN APPLYING FOR A BASIC NEEDS PROGRAM GRANT?